Spartaques/phpkafkacore/README.md

 *etc...*

-3. Kafka use ordering strategy (partitioner) to deliver messages to partitions depends on use case. https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md describes partitioner parameter that handle this.
+3 Kafka use ordering strategy (partitioner) to deliver messages to partitions depends on use case. https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md describes partitioner parameter that handle this.

 example: examples/produceorder.php

-*Always use RD_KAFKA_PARTITION_UA as partition number.
+*TIP: Always use RD_KAFKA_PARTITION_UA as partition number.
 Kafka will care about everything.*

 In most of the situations, ordering is not important.
 But if we, for example, use kafka for storing client, fact that client address info came before general info is not appropriate.